memph1024/swapdex-documentation/docs/validator-guides/validator.md

 **Configure a Firewall**

-The default firewall configuration tool for Ubuntu is [ufw](https://help.ubuntu.com/community/UFW).
+The default firewall configuration tool for Ubuntu is <a href="https://help.ubuntu.com/community/UFW" target="_blank"> UFW </a>.
 UFW stands for uncomplicated firewall and helps ease IP-tables firewall configuration, and provides a user-friendly way to create an IPv4 or IPv6 host-based firewall.

 Configure firewall ports to allow SSH and Validator service to communicate.
 ```
 sudo ufw allow 22
 sudo ufw allow 30333
+sudo ufw allow ntp
 sudo ufw enable
 ```

 **Setup Fail2Ban**

-[Fail2Ban](https://www.fail2ban.org/wiki/index.php/Main_Page) is a tool that scans log files and bans IPs that show malicious signs for instance too many password failures, seeking for exploits, etc.
+<a href="https://www.fail2ban.org/wiki/index.php/Main_Page" target="_blank"> Fail2Ban </a> is a tool that scans log files and bans IPs that show malicious signs for instance too many password failures, seeking for exploits, etc.
 Generally Fail2Ban is then used to update firewall rules to reject the IP addresses for a specified amount of time.
 It provides basic-level protection against distributed brute-force attacks.
 ```